MarkAdell/personal-website/content/blog/intro-to-human-nutrition.md

 **Complex Carbs:** They consist of long chains of sugar molecules that take longer for the body to digest.
 Accordingly, they provide energy to the body gradually and over longer amounts of time.
 They are also rich in fiber and contain high levels of vitamins and minerals.
 Complex carbohydrates are found in whole grains such as brown rice, oats, and in starchy vegetables, fruits, and legumes.

 **Simple Carbs:** They consist of short chains of sugar molecules that the body can digest quickly, resulting in a rapid spike in blood sugar levels, quick but temporary increase in energy levels, a feeling of hunger after a short amount of time.
-They are found in refined sugars, such as table sugar, and in food and beverage products with added sugar such as soft drinks, candies, pastries, and more.
+They are found in refined sugars, such as table sugar, and in food and beverage products with added sugar such as soft drinks, candies, pastries.

 Simple carbs are also present in natural foods such as fruits and milk.
 However, these foods usually contain other essential nutrients such as vitamins, minerals and dietary fiber.
 The fiber in fruits can help slow the absorption of sugar, which can prevent spikes in blood sugar levels.
 This makes them among the healthiest sources of simple carbohydrates.